James Peck (pacifist): Death Penalty Movement: 1970s

 From 1972 to 1976, the U.S. had a de facto moratorium on capital punishment, but in 1976 it became legal again after Gregg v.
 Georgia.
 Peck took part in one of the dozen southern vigils held on Christmas Eve, 1976, against the death penalty.
 Peck joined the candlelight vigil in New Orleans, one of the dozen cities to hold vigils orchestrated by the Southern Coalition on Jail & Prisons.
 Peck joined the national "Easter Witness Against Executions" protests in April 1977, organized by the Southern Coalition on Jail & Prisons.
 On April 9, Peck marched with 3,000 activists in Atlanta, Georgia, to end the death penalty and protect the "Dawson 5."
-On April 10, Peck attended a similar rally in New York City, where he heard famed-activist attorney William Kuntsler.
+On April 10, Peck attended a similar rally in New York City, where he heard famed activist attorney William Kuntsler.

-On March 9, 1977, Peck protested North Carolina Governor James Hunt at a New York City Symphony Orchestra because the Governor refused to intervene in the notorious international case of the Wilmington 10.
+On March 9, 1977, Peck protested North Carolina Governor James Hunt at a New York City Symphony Orchestra performance because the Governor refused to intervene in the notorious international case of the Wilmington 10.
 On March 18, 1978, Peck joined 8,000 people in a march on the White House to free the Wilmington 10.
 On April 5, 1979, Peck joined a night vigil against the scheduled Alabama execution of John Louis Evans, which ended in celebration when the judge granted a last minute reprieve.

 On August 11, 1979, Peck was one of 66 demonstrators arrested for violating a court order by attempting to cross a bridge in Reidsville, Georgia, in order to reach Georgia State Prison on the other side.
 Peck was arrested there along with Dick Gregory to show support for the "Reidsville Six," who were accused of starting a prison riot the year before.

 On November 23, 1979, Peck was one of 24 persons arrested at a protest against capital punishment at the Supreme Court building in D.C., sponsored by People Against Execution (PAX).
 The rally was called "Florida Day" to represent the more than 100 prisoners facing the death penalty in the state.
 A series of "mock executions" were conducted upon the 24 people risking arrest, who sat in a hand-made electric chair and pretended to be executed.
 The 24 bodies were carried across the street and placed on the steps of the Supreme Court, where they performed die-ins until their arrests.